 FOIA presumes disclosure.
-Indeed, "[algencies bear the burden of justifying withholding of any records, as FOIA favors a 'strong presumption in favor of disclosure.'"
+Indeed, "[a]gencies bear the burden of justifying withholding of any records, as FOIA favors a 'strong presumption in favor of disclosure.'"
 AP v.
 FBI, 256 F. Supp.
 3d 82, 2017 U.S. Dist.
-LEXIS 161516 at \10 (D.D.C.
+LEXIS 161516 at 10 (D.D.C.
 Sept.
 30, 2017) (quoting Dep't of State v.
 Ray, 502 U.S. 164, 173 (1991)).
 Under the FOIA Improvement Act of 2016, an agency is permitted to withhold materials only in one of two limited circumstances, i.e., if disclosure would "harm an interest protected by an exemption" or is otherwise "prohibited by law."
 5 U.S.C. § 552(a)(8)(A)(i).
-If the Department takes the position that any portion of any requested record is exempt from disclosure, NSLDN requests that you "demonstrate the validity of [each] exemption that [the Department] asserts."
+If ED takes the position that any portion of any requested record is exempt from disclosure, Student Defense requests that you "demonstrate the validity of [each] exemption that [ED] asserts."
 People for the American Way v.
-U.S. Department of Education, 516 F. Supp.
+U.S. Dep't of Educ., 516 F. Supp.
 2d 28, 34 (D.D.C.
 2007).
-To satisfy this burden, you may provide NSLDN with a Vaughn Index "which must adequately describe each withheld document, state which exemption the agency claims for each withheld document, and explain the exemption's relevance."
+To satisfy this burden, you may provide Student Defense with a Vaughn Index "which must adequately describe each withheld document, state which exemption the agency claims for each withheld document, and explain the exemption's relevance."
 Id. (citing Johnson v.
 Exec.
 Office for U.S. Att'ys, 310 F.3d 771, 774 (D.C.
 Cir.
-2002).
+2002)).
 See also Vaughn v.
 Rosen, 484 F.2d 820 (D.C.
 Cir.
 1973).
-That index must provide, for each document withheld and each justification asserted, a relatively detailed justification - specifically identifying the reasons why the exemption is relevant.
+That index must provide, for each document withheld and each justification asserted, a relatively detailed justification specifically identifying the reasons why the exemption is relevant.
 See generally King v.
 U.S. Dep't of Justice, 830 F.2d 210, 223-24 (D.C.
 Cir.
 1987).

-In addition to the records requested above, NSLDN also requests records describing the processing of this request, including records sufficient to identify search terms used (if any), and locations and custodians searched and any tracking sheets used to track the processing of this Request.
-This includes any questionnaires, tracking sheets, emails, or certifications completed by, or sent to, ED personnel with respect to the processing of this request.
+In addition to the records requested above, Student Defense also requests records describing the processing of this request, including records sufficient to identify search terms used (if any); the locations and custodians searched; and any tracking sheets, questionnaires, emails, or certifications completed by, or sent to, ED personnel with respect to the processing of this request.
 This specifically includes communications or tracking mechanisms sent to, or kept by, individuals who are contacted in order to process this request.

-NSLDN seeks all responsive records, regardless of format, medium, or physical characteristics.
-In conducting your search, please understand the terms "record," "document," and "information" in their broadest sense, to include any written, typed, recorded, graphic, printed, or audio material of any kind.
+Student Defense seeks all responsive records, regardless of format, medium, or physical characteristics.
+In conducting your search, please understand the terms "record," "document," and "information" in their broadest sense to include any written, typed, recorded, graphic, printed, or audio material of any kind.
 We seek records of any kind, including electronic records, audiotapes, videotapes, and photographs, as well as letters, emails, facsimiles, telephone messages, voice mail messages, transcripts, notes, or minutes of any meetings, telephone conversations, or discussions.
 Our request includes any attachment to these records.
-In addition, the Department has a duty to construe a FOIA request liberally.
+In addition, ED has a duty to construe a FOIA request liberally.